valerenegoh/ProcessDAG/README.md

 ## What exactly the program does
 ProcessManagement.java passes the graph file into ParseFile.java.

 The program ProcessManagement reads it line by line and parses the information contained in it (colon delimited).
-Each node of the graph is represented by a line with the following format:
+Each node of the graph is represented by a line with the following format (space-delimited for multiple arguments):

 `program name with arguments:list of children ID's:input file:output file`